Instruct Simon

 Simon is ranked as a leading junior in the directories where he is described as “A very skilful advocate and tactician, who is very user-friendly”.

-Success in a £60m CAR arbitration claim before Lord Mance, arising from alleged damage to a sea wall.
+Success in a £60 million CAR arbitration claim before Lord Mance, arising from alleged damage to a harbour wall.

-£7m CAR arbitration claim arising from alleged damage to a school’s foundations.
+£7m CAR arbitration claim arising from alleged damage to a school’s foundations caused by the expansion of foundation fill.

 Simon has significant experience of company and insolvency matters.
-Recently he represented a successful respondent in Re Mitt Wearables in a 2-week trial of an Unfair Prejudice (s994 Companies Act) petition.
+Recently he represented a successful respondent in Re Mitt Wearables in a 2-week trial of an Unfair Prejudice (s994 Companies Act) petition; and in recusal application involving allegations of judicial bias.

 He appeared in the Court of Appeal for the successful appellant in LDX International LLP v Misra Ventures Ltd. in which the Court of Appeal upheld Simon’s argument that the Court below should not have granted an injunction restraining the presentation of a winding up petition.

-Aside from s994 petitions and applications to restrain presentation/advertisement of petitions, Simon’s work includes: allegations of negligence against insolvency practitioners; claims under s277 Companies Act 1985; derivative claims by minority shareholders; claims against LPA Receivers; claims against liquidators; validation orders under s127 Insolvency Act 1986; financial assistance for the purpose of the purchase of a company’s shares.
+Aside from s994 petitions and applications to restrain presentation/advertisement of petitions, Simon’s work includes: allegations of negligence against insolvency practitioners; company deadlock and applications under ss301-306 Companies Act 2006; fraudulent/wrongful trading cf ss213, 214 Insolvency Act 1986; derivative claims by minority shareholders; claims against LPA Receivers; claims against liquidators; validation orders under s127 Insolvency Act 1986; financial assistance for the purpose of the purchase of a company’s shares.

 Part 8 trial in Re Oxford House (Wimbledon) Management Company Limited [2019] EWHC 2181, the leading modern authority on ss301-306 Companies Act 2006 and the chair’s ability to withdraw resolutions from a company meeting.

 Simon is regularly instructed in multi-jurisdictional disputes, including anti-suit injunctions.
-His recent international work includes a complex multi-party fraud dispute arising from the breakdown in commercial relationship between Russian shipping operators, involving proceedings in Russia and other jurisdictions.
+His recent international work includes a an application in Cayman to restrain proceedings in Florida arising from a nine-figure insolvency; complex multi-party fraud dispute arising from the breakdown in commercial relationship between Russian shipping operators, involving proceedings in the Isle of Man, Russia and other jurisdictions.

-Simon has considerable experience of fraud cases and often accepts instructions in urgent applications for search orders and freezing orders.
+Simon has considerable experience of fraud cases and often accepts instructions in urgent applications for search orders and freezing orders, and committal applications.

-Simon was instructed at trial and in the Court of Appeal in BV Nederlandse Industrie Van Eiprodukten v Rembrandt Enterprises, Inc [2019] EWCA Civ 596, the leading case concerning causation in the context of fraudulent misrepresentation.
+Simon was instructed at trial and in the Court of Appeal in BV Nederlandse Industrie Van Eiprodukten v Rembrandt Enterprises, Inc [2019] EWCA Civ 596, the leading case concerning causation in the context of fraudulent misrepresentation and the circumstances in which a contracting party can claim for losses sustained by a non-party.

 Aside from acting in a range of matters for and against banks, Simon has particular experience in claims arising from receivables financing and other forms of asset-based lending.
 These include claims involving fresh-air invoicing, other frauds on the lenders, contractual disputes, and claims for breaches of personal guarantees arising from the failure of the borrower.

-Rasmala v Trafigura: ongoing claim arising from commodities financing fraud
+Rasmala v Trafigura: claim arising from commodities financing fraud.

-Manchester v Balfour & Sochin [2019] EWHC 194 (Comm): Freezing Order, unlawful conspiracy, procuring breach of contract, trial in October 2020.
+Manchester v Balfour & Sochin [2019] EWHC 194 (Comm): Freezing Order, unlawful conspiracy, procuring breach of contract.

 Freezing Injunction for a Bank against the foreign-domiciled heirs of a deceased guarantor.
 Other guarantee claims: